cucumber/docs/content/10-minute-tutorial.md

 ```

 The reason for this is that we haven't actually implemented this step; it throws a `PendingException` telling you to implement the step.
-We will need to implement all steps to actually do something.

 ## Implement the steps

-We will need to implement all steps to actually do something.
+We will need to implement all steps to actually *do* something.

 1. Update your `StepDefinitions.java` class to implement the step definition.